jalal246/gatsby-rtl-starter/README.md

 ## Known limitations

 - It's not responsive.

-- Despite it has all plugins to read local content, I don't think there's a need to aut generate pages form local based content since it already has Strapi.

-### PRs are welcome
+But PRs are welcome!